-As Australia’s foremost centre for multi-disciplinary research on contemporary Melanesia, the wider Pacific and Timor-Leste, DPA is well placed to play a key role in research capacity building in the region.
-One of our core objectives is to train and nurture the next generation of Pacific and Timor-Leste researchers and to provide activities to build the capacity of existing researchers from the region.
+As Australia’s foremost centre for multi-disciplinary research on contemporary Melanesia and the wider Pacific, DPA is well placed to play a key role in research capacity building in the region.
+One of our core objectives is to train and nurture the next generation of Pacific researchers and to provide activities to build the capacity of existing researchers from the region.
 We have a well established range of opportunities and activities to support and mentor these researchers in their research, writing and publishing work.
 Specific opportunities, include:

 - professional development through individual mentoring by academic staff;

 - access to academic resources at the ANU, including academic networks, seminars, and libraries;

 - access to DPA scholars and other ANU researchers to discuss research and publishing activities; and

 - the opportunity to present research findings to academic and policy audiences in Canberra.

 The Pacific Research Colloquium is DPA’s annual flagship research capacity building activity, and is a major part of our effort to develop research skills amongst researchers from the region.